 Here we are on our way back out of the canyon in Little City of Rocks.

-One word of caution on this trail- be aware of rattle snakes.
-We were down by one of the pools, playing in the water, and this little guys showed up.
+One word of caution on this trail- be aware of rattlesnakes.
+We were down by one of the pools, playing in the water, and this little guy showed up.
 He gave us our space, but we decided to head back up and away from the water.
 It's important to be cautious!

 Suggestions for this trail:

 - Wear sunscreen, as noted, there is very little shade

 - As the weather warms, make sure you have bug spray.
 There are ticks in the area, so be mindful of this for yourself and your pets.

 - Some parts of the trail were overgrown.
 If you feel more comfortable, wear long pants.
 My hubby and I were in pants, but the boys were in shorts, they didn't mind.

 - As shown in the last photo, keep an eye out for rattlesnakes.